San Antonio Division of Intellectual Property Attorneys

 Contact a Division of Intellectual Property Attorney

-At Higdon, Hardy & Zuflacht, we understand that ownership over your intellectual property is pivotal and division of these complex assets can be cause for argument.
+At Higdon, Hardy & Zuflacht, L.L.P., we understand that ownership over your intellectual property is pivotal and division of these complex assets can be cause for argument.
 Unfair division of your intellectual property rights can negatively impact your future earning potential and squander your creative rights to a project, idea, or invention.
 Our division of intellectual property attorneys do not take this responsibility lightly and know how to examine all aspects of property division in order to reach a mutually beneficial solution.
-Don’t hesitate to contact us at our San Antonio offices by calling (210) 306-4471 to discuss your case in further detail.
+Don’t hesitate to contact us at our San Antonio offices by calling (210) 349-9933 to discuss your case in further detail.